ietf-gitwg/using-github/draft-ietf-git-using-github.md

 be reopened unless new information is presented.

 For long-running work items, new contributors often raise issues that have already been resolved.
-Chairs need to assess whether the arguments offered represent new information or not.
-This can require some discussion to determine accurately.
-Resolved issues MUST remain closed unless there is consensus to reopen an issue.
+Determining whether arguments presented in favor of reopening an issue represents new information might require some discussion in the Working Group.
+Where there was rough consensus regarding the resolution of a contentious issue, this could lead to some temptation to restart the debate.

+Chairs are empowered to exercise discretion in determining whether to reopen issues.
+For more difficult matters, the chairs MAY insist that the Working Group reach consensus on whether new an issue should be reopened.
+Note however that any product of this process still needs to have the support of rough consensus in the Working Group, which could justify reopening issues.

 ## Pull Requests